Video Series: Veterans Legal Matters

 Texas Veterans Legal Aid Coalition

-The Texas Veterans Legal Aid Coalition is comprised of thirteen legal aid organizations who provide a variety of legal services to veterans in Texas.
+The Texas Veterans Legal Aid Coalition is comprised of thirteen legal aid organizations that provide a variety of legal services to veterans in Texas.
+Members include: